Lkeurentjes/Advent_of_code/2024/README.md

       final values.
 Sum these values for a given number of iterations.
     - For part 2, analyze price changes and find the most profitable sequence of consecutive changes.
 Identify the best sequence to sell based on a scoring system using patterns in price changes.
+- Day 23 - LAN Party
+    - For part 1, identify fully connected triplets of nodes in a network graph.
+Filter these triplets based on a given prefix and count their occurrences.
+    - For part 2, find the largest clique in the network graph using the Bron–Kerbosch algorithm.
+Generate a password based on the sorted nodes in this largest clique.

 # todo